“Doctored in mathematics I could have been a don

 Was it cracking the code?
 It’s a bit more that, actually.
 It’s no exaggeration to say that Alan Mathison Turing was one of the most influential figures of the 20th century, yet his work continues to permeate modern life in the 21st century too.

 Regarded as the father of computer science and artificial intelligence, the pioneering polymath also made ground-breaking contributions to the fields of mathematics, chemistry, and biology.
 Most famously, during World War II, he played a crucial role in cracking the Nazi’s Enigma code.
-Celebrating the anniversary of his birth one hundred and eight years ago today this is a potted guide to Turing and the Codebreakers by your very own home-grown gay Bletchley boy.
+Celebrating the anniversary of his birth one hundred and nine years ago today this is a potted guide to Turing and the Codebreakers by your very own home-grown gay Bletchley boy.

 Date stamp 9 November 1989: The day the Berlin Wall fell and inadvertently announced that the Soviet Union’s days were numbered, I happened to be working at Bletchley Park.
 In retrospect, working on the site steeped in world history seems freakily apt, having been the principal nerve centre for Alan Turing’s courageous codebreakers in the Second World War, which helped defeat the Nazi’s Enigma machine and shorten the war by at least a couple of years.
 Now, in the last dying months of the 1980s, something extraordinary was happening 1200 kilometres away at the other end of the European continent.